GiecV/CellularEncoding/README.md

 ## Documentation

-For detailed documentation, please refer to the [documentation.md](documentation.md) file.
+For detailed documentation, please refer to the [documentation site on Github Pages](https://giecv.github.io/cellularencoding/)

 ## Acknowledgments